programmableinfrastructure/p24e.io/_guides/service-discovery/vulcand-etcd.md

 ### Future work

-To make the registration process automatic a script needs to be cerated which creates the corresponding values in etcd.
+To make the registration process automatic a script needs to be created which sets the corresponding values in etcd.
 To make this automation process easy labels could be used e.g.:
 - backend=foo: assign the application to foo backend
 - port=80: register this port